 However, concerns persist about the financial viability of establishing upstream manufacturing capacity in Europe.
 This issue was a key discussion point at last month’s Intersolar event in Germany, highlighting the importance of expanding European manufacturing for the long-term stability of the continent's solar sector.

-Ruby highlighted that Europe's electricity demand has been declining in recent years, which could lead to an imbalance between renewable energy supply and demand, potentially threatening the long-term financial sustainability of renewable power generation.
+Ruby highlighted that Europe's electricity demand has been declining in recent years, which could lead to an imbalance between renewable energy supply and demand.
+This potentially threatens the long-term financial sustainability of renewable power generation.

 Eurelectric's data shows that European power demand in the first half of 2024 was 2.6% lower than in the same period in 2022, and 3.4% lower than in the first half of 2023.
 Ruby emphasized that policymakers need to support increased electricity consumption to ensure sufficient investment in clean energy generation.